NRLParticipation/NRL-Cookbook/docs/club-committee/board-reports.md

 <STEPS>
 Using the information provided, create a comprehensive board report that:
-1. Summarises key program activities, financial updates, and organisational developments.
+1. Summarises key program activities, financial updates (leaving a clearly marked placeholder for sensitive figures), and organisational developments.
 2. Highlights achievements, challenges, and upcoming opportunities.
 3. Presents data in an accessible format with clear section headers.
 4. Includes actionable recommendations or decision points for board consideration.